ministryofjustice/opg-data-lpa-uid/docs/architecture/decisions/0004-generating-unique-ids.md

 ## Context

-When users start an LPA either online or via the paper route, their data will be sent to and stored in this ID service data store.
-We need to create a unique ID to store alongside the user's data, which case workers can then use to find LPA's by when actioning any future enquiries or objections.
+When users start an LPA either online or via the paper route, their data will be sent to and stored in this service.
+We need to create a unique identifier/reference to store alongside the user's data, which case workers can then use to find LPA's by when actioning any future enquiries or objections.

-We must define the format and method of generating these IDs.
+We must define the format and method of generating this unique identification.
 This can change for private beta, but should preferably be something we don’t need to change until then.

 Human-readable reference numbers are a better description rather than an IDs, as users may need to read them aloud over the phone or manually enter their reference number on the Use an LPA service.
 Therefore I will refer to them as reference numbers within this document.
 However they are not to be confused with the current LPA reference numbers in the format of 7000-0000-0000